MicrosoftDocs/win32/desktop-src/WmiSdk/setting-the-default-process-security-level-using-vbscript.md

 ---
-Description: 'A script can use the default WMI authentication and impersonation settings.
-However, the script may need a connection with more security or may connect to a namespace that requires an encrypted connection.'
+Description: A script can use the default WMI authentication and impersonation settings.
+However, the script may need a connection with more security or may connect to a namespace that requires an encrypted connection.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'cb477224-3117-45e4-9271-613b58e48b6e'
+ms.assetid: cb477224-3117-45e4-9271-613b58e48b6e
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Setting the Default Process Security Level Using VBScript
+title: Setting the Default Process Security Level Using VBScript ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Setting the Default Process Security Level Using VBScript